 Fascinated by innovation and new technologies, Captain Arseneault participated in several technical maritime committees within his group and ultimately lead the technical committee of his national association, Canadian Maritime Pilots Association, in addition to being elected national vice-president for the Laurentian in 2017.
 He participated among others, in the introduction of the latest generation of pilot portable units (PPU) and rate-of-turn generator (ROTG) for his group of pilots.
 Capt.
 Arseneault serves on several boards of directors in the maritime industry, he is actively involved in several technology innovation forums as a participant and speaker.

-Kip Boyle is a 20-year information security expert and founder of Cyber Risk Opportunities.
+Kip Boyle is a 21-year information security expert and founder of Cyber Risk Opportunities.
 A former chief information security officer (CISO) for several heavily regulated companies, he previously worked at Expeditors International, Stanford Research Institute (SRI), and was the wide area network security director for the Air Force’s F-22 “Raptor” program.
 He has been quoted in Forbes, Entrepreneur magazine, and Chief Executive magazine.
-His book “Fire Doesn’t Innovate: The Executive’s Practical Guide to Thriving in the Face of Evolving Cyber Risks” will be published in January 2019
+His book “Fire Doesn’t Innovate: The Executive’s Practical Guide to Thriving in the Face of Evolving Cyber Risks” was published in January 2019

 Mr. George Burkley serves as the executive director of the Maritime Pilot’s Institute (MPI) in Covington, Louisiana.
 MPI specializes in training, research and technical projects for maritime pilots.
 The school operates both electronic simulation and physical modeling training and research facilities.
 George is a graduate of the California Maritime Academy and completed his master’s work at Johns Hopkins University in Baltimore.
 He served as an aviator in the US Naval Reserve and sailed for Masters, Mates and Pilots as a ship’s officer.
 His background includes seven years as an instructor and developer of training programs and technical systems at the Maritime Institute of Technology and Graduate Studies in Baltimore and twelve years in New Orleans working with ship pilots.